-In the pic above the white gypsy jazz pick at the bottom is a quite thick at 3.5m.m. handmade and hand-shaped piece of acrylic with grip material and ergonomic curves made in Holland by Michel Wegen and it is only $35.
-It is not the sort of everyday item sold in a music shop but it is surprisingly nice to hold and adds full tonality compared to most run of the mill picks.
+In the pic above the white gypsy jazz pick at the bottom is quite thick at 3.5m.m. handmade and hand-shaped piece of acrylic with grip material and ergonomic curves made in Holland by Michel Wegen and it is only $35.
+It's not the sort of everyday item sold in a music shop but it is surprisingly nice to hold and adds full tonality compared to most run of the mill picks.

 There are some thumb-picks too.

 World famous Australian picker Tommy Emmanuel says "choose the heaviest pick you can".